-The Martin Luther Library is the centre for academic excellence.
+Martin Luther Library is the centre for academic excellence.
 It has more than 60,000 volumes.
-During the academic year 2016-2017 our “Online Library” was inaugurated with 12 work stations and space for another 8 persons to make use its facilities.
+The Online Library has 12 workstations and space for another 8 persons to make use of the available online facilities.
 With subscriptions to EBSCO/ATLA the staff, students and the patrons have access to browse more than 2,000 serial titles on microfilm and more than 30,000 monograph titles on microfiche or microfilm of 120 journals which are available online.
 Apart from these journals, National and International journals unavailable with the ATLA are procured and hard copies are stored for the use of the researchers.
 Students are given training on how to use and access the online resources for their class and research works.
 Scholars from other seminaries, secular colleges and universities and also pastors from Chennai city are the beneficiaries of the library resources.

+Library Working Hours: Monday to Saturday: 8:30 a.m. – 5:00 p.m.
 (The Library will remain closed on all Sundays, National Holidays and Special Christian Holidays)

-The Lutheran Heritage Archives has a collection of valuable documents related to the Lutheran missions (especially missions related to the Andhra Evangelical Lutheran Church, South Andhra Lutheran Church, Gossner Evangelical Lutheran Church, Arcot Lutheran Church, Tamil Evangelical Lutheran Church, Northeran Evangelical Lutheran Church) and other churches in India.
+Lutheran Heritage Archives has a collection of valuable documents related to the Lutheran missions (especially missions related to the Andhra Evangelical Lutheran Church, South Andhra Lutheran Church, Gossner Evangelical Lutheran Church, Arcot Lutheran Church, Tamil Evangelical Lutheran Church, Northern Evangelical Lutheran Church) and other churches in India.
 It has proved to be an important resource centre for research, especially for the Lutheran Churches in India.
-Lutheran Heritage is not only a program of documentation to provide resources to the researchers in the field of History of Christianity, but also a program of activities for the celebration of the mission through seminars, consultations and workshops in an effort to linkup the mission contribution of the fore-runners to the Churches in India with the modern challenges posed to Indian Churches.
+Lutheran Heritage is not only a program of documentation to provide resources to the researchers in the field of History of Christianity, but also a program of activities for the celebration of the mission through seminars, consultations and workshops in an effort to link up the mission contribution of the fore-runners to the Churches in India with the modern challenges posed to Indian Churches.

-The Archives has a collection of 20 boxes of documents from the Evangelical Mission Society of Harmannsburg for preservation.
+The Archives has a collection of 20 boxes of documents from the Evangelical Mission Society of Hermannsburg for preservation.
 The detailed catalogue of Tamil prints and manuscripts available at Francke Foundations, Halle were also received.
 In April 2005, the Archives received microfilm copies of the printed Halle Reports from Germany containing important information about the first Protestant Mission.